Swiftwind Farm - Nigerian DWARF Goats In Nebraska

 Buy from herds that do disease testing.
 Although no blood test can give you a guarantee, it is one step in the right direction to having a healthy herd.
 Keep in mind that some diseases stay on your farm for years to come.
 Disease is the last thing you want to worry about when just starting out with goats.

 Also, farms with other untested ruminants (like meat goats, sheep & cattle) could be more at risk for some diseases such as Johnes & CL.
 Some diseases can be spread from those animals to your dairy herd.
-Unfortunately those types of animals are untested and some have run through sale barns/auctions or have been penned with animals that had.
+Unfortunately those types of animals are untested or some have run through sale barns/auctions or have been penned with animals that had.
 When starting your herd (or adding to it) it is something to consider about where you are purchasing from to minimize your risk and keep your herd disease free.
 Some dairy herds are now keeping stricter biosecurity measures, this is great news.

 *don't buy from sale barns/auctions